Tropical Conservation Semester

 The Ceiba Foundation for Tropical Conservation has teamed up with the University of Wisconsin to offer this exciting semester-abroad program in applied tropical ecology and conservation.
 Based in Ecuador, this one-of-a-kind program features internships with conservation organizations, participation in ongoing habitat protection projects, coursework in the conservation and ecology of terrestrial and marine ecosystems, and immersion in Latin American culture.
 The unique collaboration between two renowned universities and an established tropical conservation organization allows us to blend the academic and applied realms, bridging the gap between science and practical conservation.

-The TCS program is ideal for undergraduate students in both biological and social fields that seek interdisciplinary training applicable to careers in habitat protection, international development, tropical ecology and environmental education.
+The TCS program is ideal for undergraduate students in both biological and social fields that seek interdisciplinary training invaluable for careers in habitat protection, international development, tropical ecology and environmental education.
 By combining extended explorations of the Galapagos and the Amazon with internships that immerse participants in ongoing conservation projects, this intensive program grants students a once-in-a-lifetime opportunity to broaden their horizons and acquire hands-on experience with conservation and development in practice.

 Over half the semester is spent at field sites that include the world-renowned Galapagos Islands and the Tiputini Biodiversity Station in Amazonian Ecuador (see Where We Go), as well as Ceiba Foundation project sites at the El Pahuma Orchid Reserve and the Lalo Loor Dry Forest Reserve.
 Each course will combine classroom lectures with field instruction and activities that focus on ecology and natural history, ecosystem and reserve management, monitoring and biological research methods, community-based participatory planning, and habitat conservation.
 During the final month of the semester, each student carries out an internship with a local organization of their choice, putting their knowledge to work in a conservation, applied research or sustainable development project!

 II.
 Conservation Internship with a local conservation, research or development organization during the final month of the semester.
+(2 credits)

 III.
 Spanish Language and cultural immersion includes host-family stays in Quito and the Galapagos islands, and extensive interactions with local people throughout Ecuador.
+(3 credits)

-Use the navigation links to the right for more details, or just dive in to the TCS course descriptions:
+Use the navigation links to the right for more details, or just dive in to the TCS course descriptions.